-Though the healthcare industry has made progress with automation and digitization, there has been a growing realization that this industry has been a laggard compared to the companies in other sectors such as telecom, retail, or travel.
+Though the healthcare industry has made progress with automation and digitization, there has been a growing realization that digitalization in healthcare has been a laggard compared to the companies in other sectors such as telecom, retail, or travel.
 COVID-19 has made us realize that our healthcare systems are ill-equipped to handle public health in an outbreak context.
 Apart from these challenges, non-technological barriers such as an aging population, resistance to change, and traditional cultural mindsets impede technological progress in this sector.
 So we can conclude that the healthcare industry is due for a digital transformation.

 - Deliver continuous improvements